best-of-lists/best-of-generator/README.md

 > 🧙‍♂️ If you want to create your own best-of list, we strongly recommend to follow [this guide](#TODO).
 You will be able to set-up your own best-of list repository from a template within 3 minutes.
 It already includes this Github Action and some other useful template files.
 Further manual steps for setting up the Github Action are not required.

 The [best-of-update-action](https://github.com/marketplace/actions/best-of-update-action) makes it very easy to set-up automated scheduled updates for your best-of markdown page.
-Please refer to the [best-of-update-action documentation](https://github.com/marketplace/actions/best-of-update-action) for more information about the Github Action and the workflow.
+Please refer to the [best-of-update-action documentation](https://github.com/marketplace/actions/best-of-update-action) for more detailed information about the Github Action and the workflow.

 ### Generation via Python API